kanr/DockerForIot/template/md/list-content/PITCHME.md

 - Device provisioning key pulls image when its pushed to registry
 - Dockerfile(s) and docker-compose.yml files build containers
 - Once containers are built they are stored in Balenas Container registry
-- devices can be managed from Balenas Dashboard
+- devices can be managed from Balenas' Dashboard
 @ulend
 @snapend